Roman Road Trust gives not-for-profit media company Social Streets the licence to relaunch Roman Road LDN high street magazine.

 Roman Road LDN was first piloted back in 2014 by digital content consultant Tabitha Stapely as a pilot to test Stapely’s vision for hyper local journalism.
 Stapely then went on to found community and economic development trust Roman Road Trust to learn about community from the bottom up.
 Stapely then went on to found non-profit digital publishing company Social Streets.

 Social Streets is a Community Interest Company (C.I.C) offering education and skills training at the core of its operations.
-The non profit digital publishing company has partnered with Mulberry UTC to provide their students with work placement and apprenticeship opportunities.
+The not-for-profit digital publishing company has partnered with Mulberry UTC to provide their students with work placement and apprenticeship opportunities.
 Social Streets will also be offering digital training and mentoring to local businesses and community groups.

 Social Streets is based at the new Mulberry UTC on Parnell Road in Bow.